Skip to content Skip to footer

 In addition, a survey by the International Association of Fire Fighters found that nearly 30 percent of firefighters reported using prescription sleep medications without a prescription, compared to just over 15 percent of the general population.

-What Are the Risk Factors That Contribute to First Responder Substance Abuse?
+What Are The Risk Factors That Contribute To First Responder Substance Abuse?

 The high-stress nature of first responder work can increase the risk of substance abuse.
 Exposure to traumatic events such as accidents, violence, or death can lead to depression, anxiety, and post-traumatic stress disorder (PTSD).
 These conditions can contribute to substance abuse as individuals turn to drugs or alcohol as a coping mechanism.